There are many types of insect bites. Most of us know what a mosquito bite, or perhaps even a flea bite, looks and feels like.

 Then there are those more 'mysterious' bites that sometimes we're not aware how we got, or even what may have bitten us.

-We happen to live in the 'tropics', so there are unfortunately many types of 'bugs' around.
+If you happen to live in a warmer climate, as we do, there are unfortunately even more types of 'bugs' around.

 I will share some photos with you here of some unknown bites I have received recently.
-I think I was 'attacked' by whatever it was in my sleep!
+I think I was 'attacked' by whatever it was while I was sleeping!

-My suspicion is that the bites in these pictures may be spider bites, which to me is the 'worst' thing possible, especially since I really hate spiders...
+My suspicion is that the bites in these pictures may be spider bites, which is pretty much the 'worst' thing possible if you hate spiders as much as I do.

-I did some research online about how a spider bite might look and feel, and I am pretty sure that's what it was.
+I did some research online about how a spider bite might look and feel, and I now realize that's most likely what it was.

 A spider bite will apparently have only one 'hole' surrounded by a round red welt and a larger red circular patch spreading out from the bite.